-Two more atmospheric rivers to blast British Columbia and western Washington
+Two more atmospheric rivers to blast British Columbia and western Washington state

-The first of three in November’s final week bombarded the region Wednesday night and Thursday.
-The next is set to arrive Saturday, lasting through the night before narrowing and tapering down in intensity on Sunday.
+The first of three atmospheric rivers in November’s final week bombarded the region Wednesday night and Thursday.
+The next arrives Saturday, lasting through the night, before narrowing and losing intensity on Sunday.

+The third atmospheric river will approach from the northwest on Monday evening, lasting into Wednesday before easing.

 “Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations,” wrote the National Weather Service regarding the weekend flood threat in northwest Washington.

-The third atmospheric river will approach from the northwest on Monday evening, lasting into Wednesday before relaxing.

-Autumn is ordinarily a time of year that features considerable atmospheric river activity off the northwestern United States and southwestern Canada, but the 2021 season has proven particularly busy with two or three events every week since October.
+Autumn ordinarily features considerable atmospheric river activity off the northwestern United States and southwestern Canada, but the 2021 season has proved particularly busy, with two or three events per week since October.

-Vancouver was isolated by road after nearly ten inches of rain brought flooding on November 15, prompting officials to evacuate nearly 7,000 residents from the town of Merritt, British Columbia.
-The first residents were just beginning to return home early this week, some finding they had “nothing left.”
+Vancouver was isolated by road after nearly 10 inches of rain caused flooding on Nov.
+15, prompting officials to evacuate nearly 7,000 residents from the town of Merritt, B.C.
+Residents were just beginning to return early this week, some finding they had “nothing left.”

-This week’s most recent atmospheric river unloaded another one to two inches of rain in western British Columbia Wednesday night and Thursday.
+This week’s most recent atmospheric river unloaded another 1 to 2 inches of rain in western British Columbia from Wednesday night into Thursday.
 More than 7.5 inches drenched Tofino, a town on Vancouver Island.

-In parts of northwest Washington, the rain was heavy enough to establish new daily records Thursday.
-Bellingham, which was flooded on Nov.
-15, received another 1.43 inches while Quillayute posted 3.16 inches, both records for November 25.
+In parts of northwest Washington, the rain was heavy enough to set daily records Thursday.
+Bellingham, which was flooded Nov.
+15, received another 1.43 inches, and Quillayute posted 3.16 inches, both records for Nov.
+25.

 The next two systems